|Mama loves her babies|

 9) When that very same daughter, who two years earlier, couldn't do the dishes because her nails were wet... who had completely forgotten how to read a clock, conveniently right around curfew... humbly came to me for advice on matters of marital bliss.
 If only she could've seen the smirk on my face, through the phone.

-10) The day that my daughter and son-in-law drove from TX to NC to place my baby grandson in my arms for the first time.
+10) The day my Gal and her Hubs drove all the way from TX to place my baby grandson in my arms for the first time.
 I looked down at him and wept.
 He looked up at me, and screamed his little head off!
-LOL.
 But later, as he slept, I gazed upon this new little leaf on our family tree.
 This new generation that would carry on our lengthy ancestral line, that descended from great Kings and Queens of Europe.
-I await the wondrous things he might accomplish in his lifetime, but in the meantime, I only hope that he brings to his mother, all the things she brought to me! (i.e. joy and insanity).
+I await the wondrous things he might accomplish in his lifetime, but in the meantime, I only hope that he brings to his mother, all the things she brought to me! (joy and insanity).